Sonora Rally © 2015-2018 All rights reserved

 TECATE will be providing beers for purchase in Bivouacs and Cocktails will be for purchase at both hotel locations.

-Please note: MARCH 20th - Race Day 1 - Breakfast is on your own.
-There is a buffet breakfast at the host hotel.
+Please note: MARCH 20th breakfast is on your own.
+There is a buffet breakfast available at the host hotel.

-Signup for the food package will occur at rally registration at host Hotel in Puerto Peñasco.
+Signup for the food package is available on the online race entry form or at rally registration at host Hotel in San Luis Rio Colorado.

-Sonora Rally is a four day cross-country off-road rally in Mexico's scenic Sonora Desert, utilizing Dakar style rally roadbooks for navigation
+Yokohama Sonora Rally is a multi-day cross-country off-road rally in Mexico's scenic Sonora Desert, utilizing Dakar style rally roadbooks for navigation

 The emphasis is on challenging rally style navigation through a wide variety of desert terrain.
 Race categories include motorcycles, quads, cars, trucks, and UTVs.
 The Safari class allows street licensed cars or trucks that may not have a roll cage.

 The event is the brainchild of off-road and rally specialists Scott Whitney and Darren Skilton.
-Their vision is to present an off-road race unlike any other, introducing innovative elements that challenge the machine, and the competitor’s body, mind, and soul.
+Their vision was to present an off-road race unlike any other, introducing innovative elements that challenge the machine, and the competitor’s body, mind, and soul.
+They succeeded in that vision the first year, 2015, and Darren continues with that goal each year.

 Don't be mislead

-Though you may see a lot of photos and discussion about the massive sand dunes from our 2015 rally, don't think that's all you'll see in 2016.
+Though you may see a lot of photos and discussion about the massive sand dunes from our previous events, don't think that's all you'll see in 2018.
 Dunes will still be a part of the event, however, we are expanding to even more all new terrain.

-Competitors will traverse everything from rocky mountains, washes, miles of flat-out beaches, miles of roadless open deserts, the largest most remote sand dunes in the Americas, and more.
+Competitors will traverse everything from rocky mountains, washes, kilometers of flat-out beaches, kilometers of roadless open deserts, the largest most remote sand dunes in the Americas, and more.
 If you’re familiar with Baja, Nevada, and similar traditional desert racing, kick those silty whooped-out habits because this is completely different !
 Nearly all of Sonora Rally is on roads and roadless terrain completely unknown to off-road racing.

 As with most cross-country rallies, the actual race course is never published in any form, and never known by the racers until they are on it in the race.
 Roadbooks for each stage are handed out the evening before that stage is to be raced, so there is little time to study it, and no opportunity to prerun it.
 The course is not marked, and no GPS tracks will be provided, nor allowed.
 And since the whole event is held in a region few if any of the competitors have ever been to, there will be no “past experience” to give local knowledge advantage to one competitor over another.
 Twenty-year Baja racing veterans won't know the course any better than newcomers to Mexico.